 The rollout of kerbside waste collection faces several challenges but also provides opportunities.
 For starters, MfE lists just six organics processing facilities which currently have sufficient capacity to handle food waste from surrounding urban centres (see figure 8).
-However, financial support is available through the Waste Minimisation Fund (WMF) to upgrade existing transfer stations, 85 with several additional facilities listed as potential candidates to support the rollout.
-16,86 WMF funding has also been specifically made available for organic (including food) waste processing and recovery and includes packages to support councils to rollout food waste collections.
-Just twelve TAs in New Zealand actively collected food waste prior to the release of the new waste strategy, 16,27 meaning a further 55 may need support in the coming years.
+However, financial support is available through the Waste Minimisation Fund (WMF) to upgrade existing transfer stations,85 with several additional facilities listed as potential candidates to support the rollout.^{16,86} WMF funding has also been specifically made available for organic (including food) waste processing and recovery and includes packages to support councils to rollout food waste collections.
+Just twelve TAs in New Zealand actively collected food waste prior to the release of the new waste strategy,^{16,27} meaning a further 55 may need support in the coming years.
 MfE is also making available research and resources to support councils to introduce new services.

 There are implementation hurdles to overcome.
-For example, multi-unit dwellings will require unique solutions to avoid a pile-up of bins and unwanted smells in settings where space is at a premium.
-88,89 Additionally, TAs will have to give consideration to existing collection systems, such as those organised by communities or social enterprises (see section 4.3, Providing social benefits for communities), and their role in a wider rollout of food scraps collections.
-This presents an opportunity to engage with community expertise, understand context-specific needs, and build up or scale out infrastructure close by to keep resource and waste flows to smaller, more localised scales.
-90-93 The collection of food scraps also requires consideration of end-products and their applications, including opportunities to replenish soils with products like compost, vermicast, and insect frass (see section 4.4).
+For example, multi-unit dwellings will require unique solutions to avoid a pile-up of bins and unwanted smells in settings where space is at a premium.^{88,89} Additionally, TAs will have to give consideration to existing collection systems, such as those organised by communities or social enterprises (see section 4.3, Providing social benefits for communities), and their role in a wider rollout of food scraps collections.
+This presents an opportunity to engage with community expertise, understand context-specific needs, and build up or scale out infrastructure close by to keep resource and waste flows to smaller, more localised scales.^{90-93} The collection of food scraps also requires consideration of end-products and their applications, including opportunities to replenish soils with products like compost, vermicast, and insect frass (see section 4.3) and recover energy with biogas production (see section 4.4).